Document Parsing for RAG: A Complete Guide for 2026

 • Research papers and academic journals

-• Government and financial reports
+• Legal contracts and financial reports

 • Technical manuals and specifications

-Why Traditional PDF Extraction Fails?
+Why Traditional Document Parsing Fails?

 Most RAG pipelines rely on basic PDF loaders such as PyPDF or PDFMiner.
 These tools flatten documents into plain text, ignoring layout, columns, and semantic block types like titles or tables.
 This works for simple PDFs but fails on text-rich documents.
 In multi-column layouts, standard parsers read across the page, mixing content from different columns.
 The result is jumbled text with lost meaning, which embedding models cannot fix.